Tikapa: Marae

 Tikapa Marae, located on a hill in the area, is the meeting place of the Ngāti Porou hapū of Te Whānau a Hineauta and Te Whānau a Pōkai.
 It includes the late 19th century Pōkai meeting house, the Pohatu dining room and Hinekopeka Urupa cemetery.

-In October 2020, the Government committed $113,765 from the Provincial Growth Fund to upgrade the marae, creating an estimate 5.5 jobs.
+In October 2020, the Government committed $113,765 from the Provincial Growth Fund to upgrade the marae, creating an estimated 5.5 jobs.